AKUINO/LoRanne/README.md

 An important information is battery voltage: its value will always be read and transmitted (register 1).

-Above that, we will start by providing mainly a good support for 1-Wire which which will ensure auto-configuration (no connexion to the USB programming port when connected devices changes).
+Above that, we will start by providing mainly a good support for 1-Wire which which will ensure auto-configuration (no connexion to the USB programming port when some connected devices change).

-The 1-Wire devices have a 64 bits address which can be auto-discovered by polling the bus (owdir on Linux, the equivalent will have to be programmed using libraries like https://www.pjrc.com/teensy/td_libs_OneWire.html ).
-The 8 first bits of this address indicates a generic device type which will have to be known by the firmware to adapt itself to the characteristics of each device type (number of values available for instance).
+Each 1-Wire device have a unique 64 bits address which can be auto-discovered by polling the 1-Wire bus (owdir on Linux, the equivalent will have to be programmed using libraries like https://www.pjrc.com/teensy/td_libs_OneWire.html ).
+The 8 first bits of this address indicates a generic device type which will have to be known by the firmware to adapt itself to the characteristics of each device type (e.g. number of values, polling protocol, parasitic powering...).
 The 8 last bits are a CRC8 checksum of the 7 previous bytes.
 It must be verified after each transmission (wire or radio) to ensure data integrity.

-List of device types: http://owfs.org/index.php?page=family-code-list
+List of existing device types: http://owfs.org/index.php?page=family-code-list

 The device types that we really need to support at first are:
 * 26 for the DS2438 Battery Monitor (used as an ADC for various types of sensors like RH, CO2...)